Skip to main content

 array

-Exclude tests whose name matches any of the provided regex patterns from the heal queue.
+Exclude tests whose name matches any of the provided regex patterns from the triage queue.
 Provide multiple patterns separated by spaces.
 A pattern only needs to match part of the test name for that test to be skipped.

 Environment